CEA-MetroCarac/pystack3d/README.md

 <p align="center" width="100%">
     <img align="center" width=100%" src=doc/_static/process_steps.png> <br>
-    <em>Y and Z-cutplanes of a non-serialized <b>PyStack3D</b> workflow applied to an analytical case to illustrate each process step individually.
+    <em>Y and Z-cutplanes of a stack considering a non-serialized <b>PyStack3D</b> workflow applied to an analytical case to illustrate each process step individually.
     Input images are the result of shifting, background and stripes addition with periodically altered intensities.
-The central 'bend-shape' pattern is the consequence of the shifting and non-uniform frame increments.
+The 'bend-shape' central pattern is the consequence of the shifting and non-uniform frame increments.
 (See examples/ex_pystack3d_synth.py).</em>
 </p>

 # Install and examples execution